ARJYUN/Todo-Web/README.md

 This projet is Task completion website.
 It is not completed yet.
-There are some problems in javascript.
+There are some problems in javascript file.